tembo-io/website/blog/2023-09-25-table-version-history/index.md

 ### Check if it works

 To save myself 1 year, I reconfigured the retention to 5 minutes, and partitioning interval to 1 minute.
-It’s little efficiency hacks like this that will keep your CEO happy with your release velocity.

 **Modified excerpt from  1_create_versioned_table.sql:**
 ```sql